Jayrmatso09/snake/README.md

-copy to the owner https://youtu.be/baBq5GAL0_U
+copied to the owner https://youtu.be/baBq5GAL0_U